explosion/spaCy/spacy/tests/README.md

 There's still a long way to go to finally reach **100% test coverage** – and we'd appreciate your help! 🙌 You can open an issue on our [issue tracker](https://github.com/explosion/spaCy/issues) and label it `tests`, or make a [pull request](https://github.com/explosion/spaCy/pulls) to this repository.

-For more information on contributing to spaCy in general, check out our [contribution guidelines](https://github.com/explosion/spaCy/blob/master/CONTRIBUTING.md).
+📖 **For more information on contributing to spaCy in general, check out our [contribution guidelines](https://github.com/explosion/spaCy/blob/master/CONTRIBUTING.md).**